Skip to content

 pipeline = dai.Pipeline() # (1)!

-# Create and configure camera node and define output
+# Create and configure color camera node and define output

 cam_rgb = pipeline.create(dai.node.ColorCamera) # (2)!